-unDraw has quickly established itself as the go-to solution for free, customizable vector illustrations, a real asset for designers and web developers seeking efficiency.
-But in 2025, with the acceleration of graphic trends, is it still the essential tool for your projects?
-For several years now, I have been using unDraw almost daily at Easy Web.
-In this article, I share my feedback on its current relevance: its simplicity, key features, and potential limitations, to help you make the right choice.
+unDraw has quickly established itself as the solution of choice for free, customizable vector illustrations, a real asset for designers and web developers seeking efficiency.
+But in 2025, with graphic trends accelerating, is it still the go-to tool for your projects?
+For several years now, I've been using unDraw on an almost daily basis at Easy Web.
+In this article, I share my feedback on its current relevance: its simplicity, key features and possible limitations, to help you make the right choice.

 My experience with unDraw

-I've been incorporating unDraw into our workflows at Easy Web for years.
-It has become an almost daily resource for many of our client projects.
-If there's one thing that has always impressed me about unDraw, it's how easy it is to customize the illustrations.
+I've been integrating unDraw into our workflows at Easy Web for years now.
+It has become an almost daily resource for many of our customer projects.
+If there's one thing that has always blown me away with unDraw, it's its ease of illustration customization.

 When does it shine?
 Simple: when you need vector illustrations for your interfaces or content, but the graphic charter is non-negotiable.
-UnDraw allows you to adapt the dominant color of any illustration with a single click.
-It's ideal for maintaining impeccable visual consistency without ever opening more complex design software.
+UnDraw lets you adapt the dominant color of any illustration with one click.
+It's ideal for maintaining impeccable visual consistency, without ever opening up more complex design software.

 Is unDraw really useful for my needs?

-The real question to ask yourself before using unDraw is: what is my goal?
-Because the relevance of unDraw depends greatly on how you use it.
-If your goal is to quickly and professionally dress up your web pages, mobile apps, or even presentations with modern vector illustrations, then yes, unDraw is an essential resource.
+The real question to ask yourself before using unDraw is: what is my objective?
+Because the relevance of unDraw depends very much on how you use it.
+If your goal is to quickly and professionally dress up your web pages, mobile apps, or even presentations with modern, vector-based illustrations, then yes, unDraw is a must-have resource.

-Whether you're a freelancer, content creator, solo entrepreneur, or communications manager at an SME, unDraw saves you valuable time and ensures visual consistency.
-For example, to illustrate sections of websites, newsletters, blog articles, or even app prototypes, unDraw offers a quick solution with undeniable professional quality.
+Whether you're a freelancer, content creator, solo entrepreneur or communications manager in a small to medium-sized business, unDraw saves you precious time and ensures visual consistency.
+For example, to illustrate website sections, newsletters, blog articles, or even application prototypes, unDraw offers a quick solution with undeniable professional quality.

 Is unDraw suitable for beginners?

-Are you new to web design, or does your agency welcome new talent who are not yet familiar with illustration tools? unDraw is the perfect solution.
-It's a library of vector illustrations where customization is king.
-No need to be an Illustrator expert; choose your illustration, adapt the color to your branding with a single click, and voilà, it's ready.
-Ideal for adding flair to a mock-up, client presentation, or even a social media post, without any drawing expertise.
+If you're just starting out in web design, or your agency is welcoming new talent not yet well-versed in illustration tools, unDraw is the perfect solution.
+We're talking about a vector illustration library where customization is king.
+You don't need to be a whiz with Illustrator; just choose your illustration, adapt the color to your branding in one click, and it's ready.
+Ideal for adding cachet to a mock-up, a customer presentation or even a social post, without any drawing expertise.

-This accessibility is the big selling point of aDraw for junior profiles.
+This accessibility is unDraw's big plus point for junior profiles.
 The learning curve is virtually non-existent, allowing you to focus on integration and visual impact rather than technical complexity.
-It's an excellent starting point for understanding the importance of illustrations in user experience and branding, even before you think about mastering more complex software.
+It's an excellent starting point for understanding the importance of illustrations in the user experience and brand image, before even thinking about mastering more complex software.
 It speeds up the workflow considerably, believe me.

-Let's talk money.
-That's often the first question that comes up when evaluating a tool, right?
-Well, with unDraw, the answer is simple and, above all, refreshing: it's completely free.
+Let's talk about money.
+That's often the first question that comes up when evaluating a tool, isn't it?
+Well, with unDraw, the answer is simple and above all... refreshing: it's totally free.

 Yes, you read that right.
-There are no paid plans, no hidden freemium models, and no annual subscriptions to budget for. unDraw is a completely open-source resource.
+There are no paid packages, no hidden freemium models, no annual subscriptions to budget for. unDraw is an entirely open-source resource.
 At Easy Web, this accessibility is a major asset.
-It means zero licensing costs for hundreds of professional illustrations that can be directly integrated into all our client projects.
+It means zero licensing costs for hundreds of professional illustrations, directly integrable into all our customer projects.
 It's ideal for maximizing your creativity without impacting your margins.
-Whether you're a freelance designer juggling your budget, a small agency, or a more established organization, unDraw's unique and free "plan" is perfectly suited to all needs.
+Whether you're a freelance designer juggling your budget, a small agency or a more established structure, unDraw's unique, free "formula" adapts perfectly to every need.
 It's total freedom, without compromising on quality.

-Honestly, the first thing that blew me away about uDraw, and what makes it such a major asset for us at Easy Web, is their library of vector illustrations.
-We're talking about thousands of different designs, all in SVG format.
+Frankly, the first thing that scotched me about unDraw, and makes it a major asset for us at Easy Web, is their library of vector illustrations.
+We're talking thousands of different designs, all in SVG format.
 That's essential.
-Why?
-Because SVG is lightweight, adapts to all screen sizes without ever pixelating, and is perfect for web integration without slowing down the site.
-It's the basis for a smooth user experience.
+And why is that?
+Because SVG is lightweight, adapts to all screen sizes without pixelating, and is perfect for web integration without weighing down the site.
+It's the basis of a fluid user experience.

-Next, and this is where the tool really comes into its own for brand integration, is color customization.
-You enter the hex code for your main color, and boom!
-All the illustrations are instantly tinted.
-This feature saves us a ton of time.
-No more manual retouching in Illustrator for each asset; with one click, everything is consistent with your client's graphic charter.
+Then, and this is where the tool gets really powerful for brand integration, there's color customization.
+You enter the hexadecimal code of your main color, and boom!
+All illustrations are instantly tinted.
+This feature is a real time-saver.
+No more manual retouching in Illustrator for each asset; with one click, everything is consistent with your customer's graphic charter.

-What really sets unDraw apart for us professionals is its ability to adapt 100% to your visual identity.
-You can change the main color of the illustrations with a single click, directly on the website.
-It saves a tremendous amount of time.
-No more manual retouching in Illustrator to match the client's color scheme.
-For an agency, it's a valuable asset for maintaining visual consistency without any hassle.
+The real game-changer with unDraw for us professionals is its ability to adapt 100% to your visual identity.
+You can change the main color of illustrations in one click, directly on the site.
+It's a phenomenal time-saver.
+No more manual retouching in Illustrator to match the client's charter.
+For an agency, this is an invaluable asset for maintaining visual consistency without getting in over your head.

 But that's not all.
 Being able to download these illustrations in SVG format is crucial.
-This means perfect scalability without any loss of quality, whether for a small icon or a large responsive banner.
+This means perfect scalability, with no loss of quality, whether for a small icon or a large responsive banner.
 And the icing on the cake?
 The MIT license.
 Clear and simple, it allows free use, including commercial use.
-We know where we stand, without worrying about legal hassles.
-It secures our projects and those of our clients.
+We know where we're going, without worrying about legal hassles.
+It makes our projects, and those of our customers, more secure.

-For these specific needs, platforms such as Freepik or custom illustrations take over, offering more diversity.
-That said, unDraw still has its place.
-For quick mockups or standard web sections, it's an incredible asset in terms of consistency and speed.
-At Easy Web, we still use it extensively for these cases.
+For these specific needs, platforms like Freepik or custom illustration take over, offering more diversity.
+That said, unDraw retains its place.
+For quick mock-ups or standard web sections, it's an incredible asset for consistency and speed.
+At Easy Web, we still use it massively for these cases.

 Advantages: